Tampa Bay Buccaneers Odds

 Bucs coaches & bench staff

-Bruce Arians took over as head coach of the Buccaneers in 2019, replacing Dirk Koetter.
+Todd Bowles took over as head coach of the Buccaneers in 2022, replacing Bruce Arians.
 After going 7-9 in Arians’ inaugural campaign, the club went 11-5 in 2020 and went on to victory in Super Bowl LV over the Kansas City Chiefs.
-Arians and company are back for another crack at the ring in the 2021/2022 season.
+Arians and company lost in the playoffs to the Los Angeles Rams last season, the eventual champs.
 Here are some of the key members of the coaching staff.